supply_chain_network Module

 add_node(node)[source]

-Add node to the network. node will not be connected to other nodes that might be in the network already.
+Add node to the network. node will not be connected to other nodes that might be in the network already unless it has already been set as a predecessor or successor to another node in the network.

 If node is already in the network (as determined by the index), do nothing.